-Inter Milan drops 1st points in 1-1 draw at Lazio
+Inter Milan drops first points in 1-1 draw at Lazio

 OTHER MATCHES

+Rafael Leão scored twice as AC Milan beat newly promoted Spezia 3-0.

+Theo Hernández netted the other goal with a superb solo run.
+All the goals came in the second half.

-Parma picked up its first points of the season with a 1-0 win over Hellas Verona.
+Elsewhere, Parma picked up its first points of the season with a 1-0 win over Hellas Verona.

-Benevento beat Bologna by the same scoreline.
+Benevento beat Bologna 1-0.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports